SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 | 18. | Click Open. | A PuTTY window should open that reads "Hello, Client!|
 | 19. | Type in a single character and select enter. | The window should return "Hello \_\_", in which the underscore will be replaced with the letter typed in. |
 | 20. | Type in multiple characters and select enter. | The window should return the characters vertically. |

+### Test A003 - Sensors

+### Test A001 - Serial Test

+### Test A004 - Servos Test

+### Test A005 - Process Command Test
+This test requires the Serial Test to be completed first.

+### Test A006 - Drive Over Wifi Test
+This test requires all of the other tests to be completed.